 Divorce is difficult.
 It will try your mind and emotions like no other event in your life.
 The emotions are raw and difficult to control.
 But when it comes down to it, you have material assets at stake that you must dedicate your time and attention to.
-No matter how much you may be going through internally, you should never forget what you have to lose externally.
+No matter how much you may be going through internally, you should never forget what you have to lose externally, our Cedar Park property division attorney can help you understand where you are standing.

 A whole variety of things can affect property division in divorce.
 Here are just a few of the factors that a judge may consider when deciding: